kzhou034/CS100-Short-Tale/README.md

  As a group who shares common interest in video games, understanding and developing a basic game is a great experience to have, especially in the world of programming.
 By choosing this project we can express that interest, and learn from it.

- > ## Phase II
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column.
- >   * These cards should represent roughly 7 days worth of development time for your team, taking you until your first meeting with the TA
- > * Schedule two check-ins using Calendly.
-You need to pick both time slots during your lab on week 6.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members

 ## Class Diagram
 Both "Player" and "Enemy" classes inherit from the "Character" class.
 The "Knight,""Mage," and "Rogue" classes inherit from the "Player" class, and are among the classes the player cane choose from when they start the game.